dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 record. *This implies that we can't determine whether a pattern in a variable declaration is incorrectly refutable until after type checking.*

-Refutability of a pattern `p` matching a value of type `v` is:
+Refutability of a pattern `p` matching a value of type `V` is:

-*   **Logical-and**, **parenthesized**, **null-assert**, or **cast**: Always irrefutable (though may contain refutable subpatterns).
+*   **Logical-and**, **parenthesized**, **null-assert**, or **cast**:
+    Irrefutable if and only if all subpatterns are irrefutable.

 *   **Logical-or**, **relational**, **null-check**, **literal**, or **constant**: Always refutable. *Logical-or patterns are refutable because there is no point in using one with an irrefutable left operand.
-We could make null-check patterns irrefutable if `v` is assignable to its static type, but whenever that is true the pattern does nothing useful since its only behavior is a type test.*
+We could make null-check patterns irrefutable if `V` is assignable to its static type, but whenever that is true the pattern does nothing useful since its only behavior is a type test.*

-*   **variable**, **list**, **map**, **record**, or **extractor**: Irrefutable if `v` is assignable to the static type of `p`. *If `p` is a variable pattern with no type annotation, the type is inferred from `v`, so it is never refutable.*
+*   **variable**, **list**, **map**, **record**, or **extractor**: Irrefutable if and only if `V` is assignable to the static type of `p` and all subpatterns are irrefutable. *If `p` is a variable pattern with no type annotation, the type is inferred from `V`, so it is never refutable.*

-It is a compile-time error if a refutable pattern appears in an irrefutable context, either as the outermost pattern or a subpattern. *This means that the explicit predicate patterns like constants and literals can never appear in pattern variable declarations or pattern assignments.
-The patterns that do type tests directly or implicitly can appear in variable declarations or assignments only if the tested type is a supertype of the value type.
+It is a compile-time error if a refutable pattern appears in an irrefutable context. *This means that the explicit predicate patterns like constants and literals can never appear in pattern variable declarations or pattern assignments.
+The patterns that do type tests directly or implicitly can appear in variable declarations or assignments only if the tested type is assignable from the value type.
 In other words, any pattern that needs to "downcast" to match is refutable.*

 ### Variables and scope